noamkanonich/Skateboard-Hub/README.md

 # Skateboard-Hub
-Skateboard Hub is a full stack responsive online store, involving EJS, Node.js, express, MongoDB and Mongoose.
+Skateboard Hub is a full stack responsive online store, involving EJS, Node.js, express, MongoDB and Mongoose.<br />
 User can log in or sign in, add products to the shopping cart, make an order and more.

 # How To Start